Chart Color Schemes

 Seaton features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 63.1% of all households, including 24.7% couples with children, 23.1% couples without children, and 13.9% single parent families.
-Non-family households consist of the remaining 36.9%, with lone person households at 33.3% and group households comprising 3.5%.
-The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.4.
+Family households constitute 63.1 percent of all households, including 24.7 percent couples with children, 23.1 percent couples without children, and 13.9 percent single parent families.
+Non-family households account for the remaining 36.9 percent, with lone person households at 33.3 percent and group households comprising 3.5 percent of the total.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households